 Since 2018, the ensemble has been regularly engaged for events by the Central Council of Jews in Germany (Zentralrat der Juden).

 In 2020-2021 the band got a funding from “Musikfonds.de” in order to record their first album, which will be released in 2022.

 Folkadu performs for Jewish, Christian and Muslim communities and wants to make a contribution to interreligious dialogue.

 Yael Gat was born in Haifa, Israel.
-She began her musical education at the age of 11 studying trumpet.
-At the age of 18, Yael was chosen for the “Outstanding Musician” program and joined the Army Orchestra playing there as principle trumpet for two years.
-After finishing her army service she started her high musical education and graduated receiving her Bachelor (B.Mus) in trumpet performance from “The Buchmann-Mehta School of Music” at Tel Aviv University in Israel in the class of Eran Reemy.
+She started playing the trumpet when she was 11 years old.
+She began her higher musical education in Tel Aviv and graduated receiving her Bachelor (B.Mus) in trumpet performance from “The Buchmann-Mehta School of Music” at Tel Aviv University in Israel in the class of Eran Reemy.

 During the years 2013-2016 she studied in Munich, Germany at the University of Music and Performing Arts Munich, where she graduated with honors her Master degree (M.Mus) in the class of Prof. Hannes Läubin and Prof. Thomas Kiechle, both are leading trumpet players at The Bavarian Radio Symphony Orchestra in Munich.

 During this time she founded Duo Folkadu (now Trio), where she plays trumpet and singing being accompanied by the accordion.

 Today Yael Gat lives in Berlin.
 As a freelance musician, she works with numerous artists across Germany, playing an extensive repertoire from classical music to modern electronic music.